Spheres and Projections for $\mathrm{Out}(F_n)$: Mapping class groups in

 A simple closed curve on $S_{g,1}$ which bounds a disk containing the marked point defines a distinguished conjugacy class in $\pi_1(S_{g,1})$ called the \emph{cusp class}.

 The following analog of the Dehn-Nielsen-Baer theorem for punctured surfaces is well-known (see e.g. Theorem~8.8 of \cite{FM11}). \begin{theorem} The homomorphism

 induced by the action on the fundamental group of $S_{g,1}$ is injective.
 Its image consists of those outer automorphisms which preserve the cusp class. \end{theorem} In the sequel we identify $\Map(S_{g,1})$ with its image under $\iota$.
 The goal of this section is to prove \begin{theorem} $\Map(S_{g,1})$ is a Lipschitz retract of $\Out(F_{2g})$.
-In particular, it is undistorted. \end{theorem} To prove this theorem, we explicitly define a Lipschitz projection map from $\Out(F_{2g})$ onto the image of $\iota$.
-This will be done by a topological procedure in the $3$--manifold $W_n$.
-Intuitively speaking, this procedure intersects a nicely embedded copy of $S_g^1$ with a simple sphere system.
-The result will be a system of arcs which (coarsely) determine an element of the surface mapping class group.
+In particular, it is undistorted (i.e. the inclusion map is a quasi-isometric embedding). \end{theorem} To prove this theorem, we explicitly define a Lipschitz projection map from $\Out(F_{2g})$ onto the image of $\iota$.
+This will be done by a topological procedure in the $3$--manifold $W_{2g}$.
+Intuitively speaking, given a simply sphere system $\Sigma$, we will intersect $\Sigma$ with a nicely embedded copy $C$ of $S_g^1$.
+The result $C\cap S_g^1$ is a system of arcs which (coarsely) determines an element of the surface mapping class group.

 There are two main difficulties in this approach.
-First, we need to ensure that this intersection is a (coarsely) unique arc system.
+First, we need to ensure that $C\cap S_g^1$ is (coarsely) uniquely defined by the isotopy class of $\Sigma$.
 This will be done by defining a normal form for the surface $S_g^1$ with respect to a sphere system.
-Secondly, we have to show that for a sphere system corresponding to an element $f$ of the subgroup $\Map(S_{g,1})$, this intersection is uniformly close to an arc system determined by $f$.
+Second, we have to show that for a sphere system corresponding to an element $f$ of the subgroup $\Map(S_{g,1})$, this intersection is uniformly close to an arc system determined by $f$.

 We now begin with the details of the proof.